A Rollercoaster Bug Fix Journey – PVE Node Shows 'Unknown' Status Failure

 Cluster Configuration File Error

-If discovering the PVE storage configuration error earlier was straightforward, checking the PVE cluster configuration next led Old T into a deeper rabbit hole.
+If discovering the PVE storage configuration error earlier was straightforward, checking the PVE cluster configuration next led Lawtee into a deeper rabbit hole.

 Before rebuilding, another minor issue needed attention.